William J. Richardson

-William John Richardson, S.J.
-(2 November 1920 – 10 December 2016) was an American philosopher, who was among the first to write a comprehensive study of the philosophy of Martin Heidegger, featuring an important preface by Heidegger himself.
+William John Richardson SJ (November 2, 1920 – December 10, 2016) was an American philosopher who was among the first to write a comprehensive study of the philosophy of Martin Heidegger, featuring an important preface by Heidegger himself.

+Early life and education

+Richardson was born on November 2, 1920, in Brooklyn, New York, to Frederick E. Richardson and Mary (Oliver) Richardson.
+He had a sister, Margaret Powers.
+In 1941, Richardson graduated from the College of the Holy Cross and entered the Jesuit order on August 14, 1941, in Poughkeepsie, New York.
+He further studied at Woodstock College and the Catholic University of Louvain.

+Career

 In addition to his specialization in Heidegger, Richardson was also, as a trained psychoanalyst, a specialist in the thought of Jacques Lacan.
-He was a Jesuit priest (entering the order on 14 August 1941, he was ordained a priest on 15 August 1953).
-He taught philosophy at Fordham University and, beginning in 1981, at Boston College, where he was, at the time of his death, emeritus professor of philosophy.
-He died in December 2016 in Weston, Massachusetts at the age of 96.
+He was a Jesuit priest (he was ordained a priest on 15 August 1953).
+He taught philosophy at St. Peter's College, Fordham University, and, beginning in 1981, at Boston College, where he was, at the time of his death, emeritus professor of philosophy.
+He died in December 2016 in Weston, Massachusetts, at the age of 96.